toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/02-Booking-Notification-API/03-guides.md

 8 | Expedia validates the message header, and stores the response message. | 9 | Extract confirmation number from the response message and update booking information in the Expedia system. | 10 | Now the consumer can view his itinerary on any Expedia websites with the hotel confirmation number. |

+## HTTP vs HTTPS, IP Address or URL?

+Expedia requires that all booking notifications be sent over an encrypted, HTTPS connection.
+Expedia will only support sending booking notifications using TLS v1.1 or above protocol.

+Expedia  requires that partners make URLs available, and that the SSL certificates used be registered correctly to the URL.

+Expedia requires that partners receiving HotelCollect notifications with customer credit cards be PCI-compliant.

+## Are WSDL available?

+Unfortunately, Expedia can't make a WSDL endpoint or a WSDL file available for the booking messages.
+Schemas (XSDs) are available, and can be found in the [XML Schemas](schemas.html) section.

+## I'm using EQC BR and BC to retrieve and confirm reservations, should I also consider using this API?

+Partners need to select either EQC BR/BC, or the BN API.
+Partners cannot expect to be live on both connectivity APIs at the same time.

+The choice to use either EQC BR/BC or the BN API to get bookings is left entirely up to the partner integrating with Expedia.
+Both options have benefits and drawbacks.

+## Booking Notification & ETP, HotelCollect, ExpediaCollect

+Expedia Collect bookings are sent with net rate.
+If the booking is paid by EVC, payment information for the Expedia Virtual Card will be included in the notification.
+Note that even when a partner is managing Lowest Available Rate, ExpediaCollect bookings will always contain a net rate.

+Hotel Collect bookings are sent with the sell rate.
+Payment information for the customer Credit Card will be included in the notification, along with a special billing instruction (special request code 5) indicating that the booking is hotel collect and the hotel should charge full stay to guest credit card.

+Note that Hotel Collect bookings can be easily distinguished by the prefix "A-" in the POS ID value, and also by different rate plan codes provided in the product mapping by the partner.

+Upon receiving the notification for Hotel Collect booking, partner must ensure the booking is mapped to the appropriate profile in the hotel system so that the payment, the reconciliation and other downstream processes will be handled correctly by the hotelier.

+## Guarantees/Credit Cards Included in Booking Messages
+For Expedia Collect booking paid by EVC or Hotel Collect booking paid by guest credit card, the payload for Booking or Modify request will include a <Guarantee> element as the container for credit card payment information.
+- The <Guarantee> element will contain the credit card payment information including card type, card code, card number, expiry date, card holder name.
+- For ExpediaCollect EVC bookings, CVV is not included.
+If CVV is required by the hotel to charge the EVC card, they should contact Expedia to obtain a default CVV value for all EVC cards.
+A billing address is included, which is Expedia head office address by default for all cards.
+- For Hotel Collect bookings, depending on the hotel configuration Expedia may or may not send CVV for guest credit card, therefore the hotel booking notification interface must be able to process the booking with and without CVV.
+Customer billing address is not included.
+- The <Guarantee> element is optional, and will be sent only for Expedia Collect bookings paid by EVC, and for Hotel Collect bookings.
+For Expedia Collect bookings remaining on the standard billing process, no credit card information will be sent in the booking or modify request.

+A special request code (5) is sent to communicate payment related information in the booking or modify request, for bookings paid by credit card, either EVC or Hotel Collect.
+Please note that credit card inform is only sent for the booking or modify request, but not for the cancel request.
+Penalty charge, if applicable, should be processed using the same payment information sent previously for the original reservation.
+If the original reservation is sent with a credit card, the penalty charge should be put on the same card.

 <a name="POSElement"></a>
 ## Understanding the POS element